photolaundry/noritsu-with-frontier-keys/README.md

 Also, the [Q][W][E][R] and [A][S][D][F] keys can be used to bump up/down the sliders in the DSA menu.

 ## Printable reference cards
-In the `printouts` directory, there are 2 PDFs you can print for quick reference (4x6 size).
+In the `printouts` directory, there are 2 PDFs you can print for quick reference (4x6 size), one for [Frontier style](printouts/noritsu-with-frontier-keys.pdf) and one for [Noritsu style](printouts/noritsu-quick-keys.pdf).